-© Copyright: Bladder & Bowel UK and ERIC, The Children's Bowel & Bladder Charity (2019)
+© Copyright: Bladder & Bowel UK and ERIC, The Children's Bowel & Bladder Charity (2022)

-23 This may be the school nurse, or if involved the specialist nurse, learning disabilities nurse or children's continence nurse.
-Further advice may be sought from the Bladder & Bowel UK or ERIC helplines - see Appendix Eight them with intimate care.
-If this is not possible, it should be discussed with the parents and learner.
-The priority is to provide the required support for the learner.
+22 This may be the school nurse, or if involved the specialist nurse, learning disabilities nurse or children's continence nurse.
+Further advice may be sought from the Bladder & Bowel UK or ERIC helplines - see Appendix Eight handling.
+Rarely the head teacher may decide that, for an individual learner, it is appropriate for two members of staff to be present for changing.

-24 A sample form for a care plan can be found in Appendix Six
+23 A sample form for a care plan can be found in Appendix Six